It isn't going to be long before the left, you know, as all this Georgia-Russia thing pops up.

 Greetings and welcome back.

-Rush Limbaugh, the Excellence and Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies, British energy giant BP, British Petroleum, said today it has closed two more oil and gas pipelines in Georgia because of the ongoing conflict with Russia.
+Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies, British energy giant BP, British Petroleum, said today it has closed two more oil and gas pipelines in Georgia because of the ongoing conflict with Russia.

 Crude oil chart.